intel/scikit-learn-intelex/README.md

 ## 👀 Follow us on Medium

-We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn with the help of Intel(R) Extension for Scikit-learn.
+We publish blogs on Medium, so [follow us](https://medium.com/intel-analytics-software/tagged/machine-learning) to learn tips and tricks for more efficient data analysis with the help of Intel(R) Extension for Scikit-learn.
 Here are our latest blogs:

 - [Leverage Intel Optimizations in Scikit-Learn](https://medium.com/intel-analytics-software/leverage-intel-optimizations-in-scikit-learn-f562cb9d5544)
 - [Intel Gives Scikit-Learn the Performance Boost Data Scientists Need](https://medium.com/intel-analytics-software/intel-gives-scikit-learn-the-performance-boost-data-scientists-need-42eb47c80b18)